 Advances in technologies and novel transportation services transform the way people live, work, move, and interact with each other.
-Understanding these changes and their potential implications are important to consider for sustainable urban planning, traffic management and the development of future integrated mobility systems.
+Considering and understanding these changes and their potential implications is important for sustainable urban planning, traffic management and the development of future integrated mobility systems.

 AIT‘s research group “Integrated Mobility Systems” aims at facilitating personal independence and mobility, while enhancing the reliability of transport systems and making traveling more efficient and sustainable.
 Based on long-standing expertise and novel results from research, AIT offers innovative solutions for impact assessments on different scales, the integrated modelling of various mobility modes and the design of responsive mobility systems, which adapt to individual and collective needs.